 Restoran Xin Quan Fang

 We love to take an early morning walk before the sunrise.
 The goal, of course, to see and capture the sunrise look of this old town.
-The benefit for doing that, we can always be one of the earliest to eat at a famous restaurant that always has queue because of they’re popular.
+The benefit of doing that, we can always be one of the earliest to eat at a famous restaurant that always has queue because they’re popular.

 Xin Quan Fang famous for their delicious curry mee.
 It’s only around 7.30 and yet there’s already a queue.
 Lucky for us, we only had to wait for 5 minutes.
 Quickly ordered the curry mee for two, asking for the roasted pork, char siew and prawn to be served in a separated bowl.